nnejifoundation/nnejifoundation.github.io/pages/work.md

 ---
 ### Health Equity
 > #### College Scholarship
->> The Monica Chibuogu Nneji Foundation (MCNF) seeks to identify and invest in future health care professionals who are innovative, inclusive, and resilient with a drive to improve health equity in their communities.
+>> The Monica Chibuogu Nneji Foundation (MCNF) seeks to identify and invest in future health care professionals who are innovative, inclusive, resilient, and driven to improve health equity in their communities.
 The MCNF College Scholarship is designed to support students pursuing higher education in health care fields such as nursing, medicine, occupational therapy, speech-language pathology, public health, and biomedical engineering.
-The Foundation provides scholars with financial aid of $500.00 for one semester and professional mentorship for the remaining semesters leading to graduation.
+The Foundation awards each scholar with a scholarship of up to $500.00 based on unmet financial need paid directly to the scholar's institution for one semester as well as professional mentorship throughout their academic journey.
 Click [here](https://nnejifoundation.github.io/scholars) to learn about the inaugural class of MCNF College Scholars!
 >>
 >> The next MCNF College Scholarship application cycle is set to open this fall 2021.